flipdishbytes/api-client-java/docs/EventsApi.md

 <a name="getWhiteLabelEvents"></a>
 # **getWhiteLabelEvents**
-> RestApiEventSearchPaginationResult getWhiteLabelEvents(whitelabelId, limit, page, start, end, name)
+> RestApiEventSearchPaginationResult getWhiteLabelEvents(whitelabelId, limit, page, start, end, orderId, storeId, storeGroupId, userId, userEmail, userName, voucherCode, eventType, flipdishEventId)

 Get WhiteLabel events  For technical reasons, the number of records returned is limited to 100.